jamf/JamfMigrator/README.md

 ```
 /path/to/jamf-migrator.app/Contents/MacOS/jamf-migrator -source your.jamfPro.fqdn -export -objects allobjects
 ```
-Before running an export via command line at least one export from the app must be manually run saving the source username and password.<br>
+Before running an export via command line at least one export from the app must be manually run saving the source username and password or client ID and secret.<br>

 To migrate object(s) using the command line, something like the following can be used:
 ```